 I work with a guy, and I have no qualms in telling you this as I know he reads this blog, and he baffles me.
 He doesn’t watch films, he doesn’t read things that aren’t in some way factual, he doesn’t really like TV… he does how ever like the conversations about films, as he can comment on how rubbish the film sounds as, he says, “That wouldn’t happen”.
 He absolutely makes me die laughing on nearly a daily basis.
-I do however feel like he is missing out on many wonderful things through his debunking of the fantasy, which confuses me further as he does seem to have an appreciation for art, which frankly, if you’re not viewing still life, then really it is all artists interpretation and verges on fantasy, as well all know when artist paint people or scenery, it is very open to artistic license.
+I do however feel like he is missing out on many wonderful things through his debunking of the fantasy, which confuses me further as he does seem to have an appreciation for art, which frankly, if you’re not viewing still life, then really it is all artists interpretation and verges on fantasy, as we all know when artist paint people or scenery, it is very open to artistic license.
 One of the favourite topics I like to get him on is Greek mythology, as he has read the book by Stephen Fry…”Mythos” which was met almost daily with a run down of what he had read and a “well that wouldn’t happen”.

 Therefore, today’s post is dedicated to him, and his preference to things that would happen (and maybe some partaking of ale).